mvrzan/salesforce-data-cloud-iceberg-s3-connector/README.md

 ## What Does It Do?

-The Salesforce Data Cloud [Iceberg S3 Connector](https://developer.salesforce.com/docs/data/data-cloud-int/guide/c360-a-apacheiceberg-connector.html) facilitates seamless integration between Salesforce Data Cloud and AWS S3, utilizing Apache Iceberg's table format capabilities.
+The Salesforce Data Cloud [Iceberg Connector](https://developer.salesforce.com/docs/data/data-cloud-int/guide/c360-a-apacheiceberg-connector.html) facilitates seamless integration between Salesforce Data Cloud and AWS S3 or Azure Blob Storage by utilizing Apache Iceberg's table format capabilities.
 This connector enables:

-- **Data Extraction**: Data Cloud to read data directly from an S3 bucket without copying data to Data Cloud (Zero Copy)
+- **Data Extraction**: Data Cloud to read data directly from an S3 bucket or Azure Blob Storage without copying data to Data Cloud (Zero Copy)
-- **S3 Storage Integration**: Read parquet files directly from AWS S3
+- **S3 Storage Integration**: Read parquet files directly from AWS S3 or Azure Blob Storage
 - **Schema Evolution**: Manages schema changes and data versioning through Iceberg's native capabilities

 ## How does it work?

-The Salesforce Data Cloud Iceberg S3 Connector functions as a REST API server that implements the Apache Iceberg REST Catalog API specification, acting as an intermediary between Salesforce Data Cloud and your AWS S3 storage:
+The Salesforce Data Cloud Iceberg Connector functions as a REST API server that implements the Apache Iceberg REST Catalog API specification, acting as an intermediary between Salesforce Data Cloud and your AWS S3 storage:

 1. **REST API Implementation**: The Node.js Express server exposes endpoints that conform to the Apache Iceberg REST Catalog API, including: